12 Alternatives To Shiplap for a Nice Change in Decor

 This is one of the most common fittings that you find in most housing.
 Tile comes in many different shapes and patterns, not to mention their distinctive texture and color.
 If you're interested in using tile instead of shiplap, check out our list of the types of tile so you can see what options are available.

-Tile can be a wonderful alternative to shiplap, but they are a little hard to install.
+Tile can be a wonderful alternative to shiplap, but they are a little hard to install, especially tiling inside corners.
 We suggest you seek professional help to cement them into position.

 Backsplash tiles are something you must look out for as an alternative to shiplap.
 It can give you a shiplap-type feel and will create a wonderful space altogether.